 For sure!
 In fact, this tutorial/recipe is making the taco meat from frozen in the Instant Pot.
 The Instant Pot makes short work of creating this taco meat where if you were to do it stovetop, oh my goodness, it could take a very long time!

-If you are new to the Instant Pot world, and you’re feeling a little hesitant on using it, take a peek at this handy Instant Pot For Beginners Guide that will help you feel more at ease in using your Instant Pot for the first time.
+If you are new to the Instant Pot world, and you’re feeling a little hesitant about using it, take a peek at this handy Instant Pot For Beginners Guide that will help you feel more at ease in using your Instant Pot for the first time.

 If you want to make it from fresh ground beef, I’ll give directions on how to do that as well, below in the recipe card.